atricore/josso-site/src/content/index.md

 ## Getting up and running quickly

-The easiest way to kick the tires is by using our pre-built vagrant-based 'JOSSO Playground' which hosts everything you need for rolling out a fullly functional environment along all the required pieces.
+The easiest way to try it out is by using our pre-built Vagrant-based 'JOSSO Playground' which hosts everything you need to roll out a fully functional environment, along with all the required pieces.
 For more information please see the [Getting Started](getting-started.html) page.

 In order to get more familiar with the solution you may want to delve into the detailed JOSSO documentation here